Decidability in geometric grid classes of permutations: Some extensions

 In particular, we may take $\CC$ to be the set of simple or (skew) sum-indecomposable elements of $\Geom(M)$, or we may take $\CC = \Geom(M) \cap \Av(\BB)$ for a given finite set $\BB$ of permutations. \end{theorem}

 We now turn to the {\em substitution closure} of a geometric grid class.
-Intuitively, this is the closure of $\Geom(M)$ under the ``inflation'' procedure alluded to above.
+Intuitively, this is the closure of $\Geom(M)$ under the ``inflation'' procedure described above.
 We refer to \cite{albert2015inflations}*{\S 2} for a formal definition, but we will only need the following results concerning the basis of the substitution closure of $\Geom(M)$.

 \begin{theorem}[\cite{albert2015inflations}*{Proposition 2.7, proof of Proposition 2.9, Theorem 4.4}] The substitution closure of $\Geom(M)$ has a finite basis.
 The basis permutations are the minimal simple permutations not contained in $\Geom(M)$.
 Furthermore, there is a matrix $A$, independent of $M$, such that every basis permutation either belongs to $\Geom(M)^{+1}$ or to $\Geom(A)$. \end{theorem}